Triangular Prism Equations and Categorification: Applications

-\begin{remark} The fusion ring $\mathcal{F}_{210}$ is in the family of interpolated simple integral fusion rings from \cite{LPRinter} (it corresponds to $q=6$).
-We wonder whether Theorem \ref{thm: F210NoCat} extends to all non prime-power $q$ (it is open for every $q \neq 6$), but for which it does, then Corollary \ref{cor:PosChar} extends as well, using the generic character table mentioned in \cite{LPRinter}.
-The application of Corollary \ref{cor:loc} to the case $q=10$ (of rank $11$, $\FPdim$ $990$ and type $[[1,1],[9,5],[10,1],[11,4]]$) provides a local subsystem of $59$ variables and $69$ equations. \end{remark}
+The fusion ring $\mathcal{F}_{210}$ belongs to the family of interpolated simple integral fusion rings as described in \cite{LPRinter}, specifically corresponding to $q=6$.
+We are interested in whether Theorem \ref{thm: F210NoCat} can be generalized to all non-prime-power values of $q$.
+This remains an open question for any $q \neq 6$.
+Should the theorem hold for these values, Corollary \ref{cor:PosChar} would likely extend as well.
+Applying Corollary \ref{cor:loc} to the case where $q=10$, having rank $11$, $\FPdim \ 990$, and type $[[1,1],[9,5],[10,1],[11,4]]$, results in five overdetermined subsystems.
+Each of these subsystems comprises 59 variables and 69 equations.

-\subsection{Fusion Ring $\mathcal{F}_{660}$}
+\subsection{Fusion ring $\mathcal{F}_{660}$}

 In this section, we discuss the simple integral fusion ring $\mathcal{F}_{660}$.
 It is of rank $8$, $\mathrm{FPdim}$ $660$ and type $[[1,1],[5,2],[10,2],[11,1],[12,2]]$, with fusion matrices as follows,